Rare Disease Day – Cauda Equina Syndrome

 Ellena, 24, recalls when she went to her GP complaining of bilateral pain, numbness, and bladder disturbances:

 “I was 22 when I first started to notice symptoms of CES.
 I’d struggled with a bad back for a few years, but the symptoms suddenly started to get worse without any real reason.
 I first noticed sciatic pain in my right leg, so I went to my GP for advice.
-They told me it could last 6 weeks and would probably go away on its own, so I was sent home with painkillers and told to carry on as normal.”
+They told me it could last 6 weeks and would probably go away on its own, so I was given painkillers"

 Left: Ellena's MRI scan from 2016, showing a slight bulge at L4/L5